seejohnrun/seejohnrun.github.io/_posts/2010-11-09-nested-ifs.markdown

 - Thoughts
 ---

-Today I m going to rant a little bit about people going crazy with nested IF statements.
+Today I'm going to rant a little bit about people going crazy with nested IF statements.
 Ruby programmers, you are especially guilty (and proud to be).
 Its not uncommon at all to see: